dev-zero/cp2k-ci/README.md

 - All state information is stored in the job's [metadata](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and the check run's [external_id](https://developer.github.com/v3/checks/runs/#parameters).

 ### Toolbox
-- Collection of utility scripts that are run occasionally.
+- Collection of utility scripts.
+- Used for building and running [targets](./toolbox/run_target.sh).
-- Used for building [containers](./toolbox/build_target.sh) and running [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), e.g. for the [Dashboard](manifests/dashboard-cronjob.yaml).
+- Used for running [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), e.g. for the [Dashboard](manifests/dashboard-cronjob.yaml).
 - Cron jobs use the [cp2kcictl.py](./toolbox/cp2kcictl.py) command line tool to inject Pub/Sub messages.
 It doubles as admin tool.

 ## Installation